National Prostate Health Month: Origins

 In 2001, Senate Resolution 138 sponsored by Sen. Conrad Burns (R-MT) endorsed the week and affirmed that Prostate Health Month would be observed annually.
 In a 2003 presidential proclamation, President George W. Bush voiced his support for the month, but instead of designating the month to be for prostate health in general, specifically named the month "National Prostate Cancer Awareness Month".

-September 2015 was designated National Prostate Cancer Awareness Month by the Obama Administration.
+September 2015 was designated National Prostate Cancer Awareness Month by the Obama administration.

 Related observances

 In 1989, a decade before the creation of National Prostate Health Month, the week of September 17 to September 24 was chosen as Prostate Cancer Awareness Week.
 After the creation of NPHM, September came to incorporate observances of other related health weeks.
-Prostatitis Awareness Week is observed from September 10 to September 16 and Benign Prostatic Hypertrophy (BPH) Awareness Week is observed from September 24 to September 30.
+Prostatitis Awareness Week is observed from September 10 to September 16 and Benign prostatic hyperplasia (BPH) Awareness Week is observed from September 24 to September 30.
 However, not all men's health issues are commemorated in September.
 Testicular Cancer Awareness Week, for example, is celebrated during the week of April 1 to April 7.